 The EHT MU Exclusive Beamforming Report field carries explicit feedback in the form of delta SNRs.
 The information in the EHT Compressed Beamforming Report field and the EHT MU Exclusive Beamforming Report field can be used by the transmit MU beamformer to determine the steering matrices Q, as described in 36.3.3.1 (DL MU-MIMO).

 The size of the EHT MU Exclusive Beamforming Report field depends on the values in the EHT MIMO Control field.
-The EHT MU Exclusive Beamforming Report field contains EHT MU Exclusive Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 26.7.4 (Rules for generating segmented feedback) (TBD)).
+The EHT MU Exclusive Beamforming Report field contains EHT MU Exclusive Beamforming Report information or successive (possibly zero-length) portions thereof in the case of segmented EHT compressed beamforming/CQI report (see 35.5.4 (Rules for generating segmented feedback)).
 EHT MU Exclusive Beamforming Report information is included in the EHT compressed beamforming/CQI report (in addition to EHT compressed beamforming report information) if the Feedback Type subfield in the EHT MIMO Control field indicates MU.

-The EHT MU exclusive beamforming report information consists of Delta SNR subfields for each of the space-time streams, 1 to Nc, of a subset of subcarriers typically spaced Ng apart, where Ng is signaled in the Grouping subfield of the EHT MIMO Control field.
+The EHT MU exclusive beamforming report information consists of Delta SNR subfields for each of the spatial streams, 1 to Nc, of a subset of subcarriers typically spaced Ng apart, where Ng is signaled in the Grouping subfield of the EHT MIMO Control field.
 The subset of subcarriers starts from the lowest frequency subcarrier and continues to the highest frequency subcarrier.
 The subcarrier indices of the feedback for each Delta SNR subfield are identical to the subcarrier indices for the compressed beamforming feedback matrix V.

 NOTE—The feedback subcarrier spacings are mostly equal to Ng, but there are a few exceptions, generally around the RU edge and the DC tone, where extra feedback subcarriers are added to improve the channel interpolation/extrapolation quality.